Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 The below allowances are managed via award rules and applied via shift tag:

-Travelling Time (clause 19.5(b))
+Travelling Time (Clause 19.5(b))

-Recall Allowance (clause 19.11)
+Recall Allowance (Clause 19.11)

-See Award Template Tags for further information.
+Please see Award Template Tags for further information.

-Then, from the dropdown, select the manual allowance you wish to apply:
+Then, from the drop-down, select the manual allowance you wish to apply:

 Once saved, the allowance will now apply to the day's timesheet:

-For further details on utilising allowances and shift tags please see Applying Allowances and Shift Tags to Timesheets.
+For further details on utilising allowances and shift tags, please see Applying Allowances and Shift Tags to Timesheets.

 Further Information